 Latinas Unidas de Harvard College is committed to creating an environment that promotes Latina leadership and empowerment.
 LU connects accomplished Latinas with their cultural hermanas, while continuously contributing to an increasingly diverse and talented workplace.

-The LEAD Conference 2018 theme is:
+The LEAD Conference 2019 theme is: Coming Soon.

 - Not photographed is Fernanda Baron.